MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 audience: Admin
 ---
 # Delegate access to organizational insights and Copilot Dashboard
-The Copilot Dashboard Delegation feature is gradually rolling out to our customers so it may not be available to everyone right away.

 You can delegate access to your organizational insights and Copilot Dashboard to other people within your company.
 In contrast to organizational insights, holding the group manager role isn’t required to delegate access to the Copilot Dashboard.

+>[!Note]
+>The Copilot Dashboard Delegation feature is gradually rolling out to our customers so it might not be available to everyone right away.

 By granting delegate access, someone else at your company, such as your chief of staff or one of your direct reports, would have the same access you have to organizational insights.
 They can view them and operationalize business decisions based on the data and insights.